 Every professional - entry level, mid-career, and experienced - faces situations where they wish they had someone they trusted who would listen to their challenge and thoughtfully respond with ideas for addressing it.
-In The Vault is a safe, anonymous space for League members to submit questions and receive candid practical advice from "Sophia Confidential" for even the most sensitive of issues.
+In The Vault is a safe, anonymous space for League members to ask questions and receive candid, practical advice from "Sophia Confidential" for even the most sensitive of issues.

 . . .

 Submit your question or situation anonymously, and our team of experienced international educators will post it with our best answer.*